 No, that is a false characterization, as it advocates the opposite.
 The central tenet of the declaration is Focused Protection, where older people and other high-risk groups are better protected than they have been, to ensure that they are not exposed to the virus.
 Neither does it encourage intentionally exposing anyone to the virus.
 Letting children and young adults live their lives without lockdown restrictions does not mean that we are letting them die from the virus, just like we do not accuse politicians for letting people die in car accidents when a new road is built.
 On the contrary, the GBD reduces the considerable collateral damage for less vulnerable people who face more danger from lockdown than they do from COVID-19 infection.

 For COVID-19, what percent of the population needs to be immune to have herd immunity?

 That is impossible to know right now.
 No respectable epidemiologist will mention a specific percentage needed.
 It also varies by geography, with a higher percentage needed in urban versus rural areas.
 It also depends on the strategy used.
 If people with more contacts are immune, such as traveling salesmen, cab drivers, politicians or party goers, then the percentage is lower.

-What is the current levels of immunity against COVID-19?
+What are the current levels of immunity against COVID-19?
 Is it enough for herd immunity?

 The current levels of immunity vary by location.
 We know that is more prevalent than the percentage of the population that has antibodies, but we do not know how much more.
 The time course of the epidemic in several regions of the world indicate that immunity in the population is playing a substantial role in controlling the spread.